 Adaline, at age 17, worked this charming silk embroidered picture while attending the Charlestown Academy in

-Charlestown, MA under the instruction of Miss.
-Hannah Spofford.
+Charlestown, MA, under the instruction of Miss Hannah Spofford.

 The original glass is inscribed: Wrought by Adaline Bradford.
 Aged 17 years 1813.

-man who is holding a sprig of flowers.
+young man who is holding a sprig of flowers.

 Adaline (c.1796-1846) was the middle child and only girl of the five children born to Isaac Bradford and Hannah

 Bayles Trask.
 Although her parents were both from the Boston area they settled in North Yarmouth, Maine.
-Her
+Her father

-was sent to the Charlestown Academy which is in the environs of Boston for continued education.
+to the Charlestown Academy which is in the environs of Boston for continued education.

 Silk and watercolor on silk; 26 ¾" x 28" framed.